jss367/blog/_posts/2018-10-11-VSCode-Tips.md

 tags: [Software]
 ---

+This post contains some of my favorite tips and tricks for working with VSCode.
+These are just some that I like, VSCode has [their own tips and tricks page](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) that I recommend as well.

+## Command Palette

 One of the most important things to be able to do in VSCode is to open the command palette.
 From there you can access the settings:

   * Open the Command Palette: `CMD/CTRL + SHIFT + P`